babylonhealth/ios-playbook/Cookbook/Technical-Documents/TheDebugWindow.md

 ## What is Quick Info?

 Just a bunch of relevant information about the current build and the user session for us devs and QA.
 Feel free to add more stuff as needed.

-🚧 You may press the Share button to quickly share a textual version of the Quick Info to somewhere, e.g. Slack.